The Dual PC Algorithm and the Role of Gaussianity for Structure Learning of Bayesian Networks: Additional Simulation Results

 Figure \ref{fig:counts_1.5pa} shows the number of conditional independence tests carried out by each of the four considered algorithms.
 As in the case for $d=2$, the classic PC algorithm exhibits a higher average number of tests than its dual version, especially when comparing the stable versions of both algorithms.

 Figure \ref{fig:time_15pa} shows the distribution of run-times of the different methods in estimating the CPDAG, with $\alpha$ set to $5\%$.
-As expected in this more sparse scenario, both algorithms' run times are shorter compared to the simulations in section \ref{sims}.
+As expected in this more sparse scenario, both algorithms' run times are shorter compared to the simulations in section \ref{res}.
 However, the dual PC still maintains a large advantage in speed compared to the classic PC algorithm in each of the simulated settings.
+Finally, figures \ref{fig:t_noise_15pa} and \ref{fig:t_noise_2pa_all} shows the performance of the dual PC with varying levels of non-Gaussianity, parameterized by the degrees of freedom of a Student's t-distributed noise $\epsilon$ in equation \ref{eq.sim}.
+Greedy equivalence search is added as an additional benchmark; as discussed in section \ref{beyond_gauss}, the results indicate that the performance of the dual PC relative to the other methods is not greatly affected by deviations from Gaussianity.